 Did we get something wrong?
 You can offer a correction in a comment.

 Would the book be better if we included additional references to other projects or publications?
 Please let us know!

 We'd also love to hear about how you might use the text – you could comment on chapters that might be particularly useful for specific uses, and let us know how they could be even more useful for you.

-The review period for this publication will close on August 9, 2021.
+The review period for this publication closed on August 9, 2021.
 After this, we’ll begin re-editing to incorporate feedback (and fix oddities in referencing etc.) and produce our final version of the book.